vblanco20-1/vulkan-guide/docs/introduction/project_libs.md

 - `/assets` will contain textures and 3d models that we use over the guide
 - `/bin` is where the executables will get built.
 We dont use the normal CMake build folders to simplify the paths to assets and shaders
 - `/shaders` will contain all our shaders, and their compiled output
-- `/src` contains the source code for the main application and engine
+- `/chapter-N` folders contain the code for each of the chapters of the guide
 - `/third_party` contains all of the libraries we use, vendored in

 ## Libraries